awpala/react-i-ii-review/state.md

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?

+    * No, because it has a state.

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?

+    * Advantages:
+      * Doesn't require binding to the function (because arrow functions have lexical binding)
+    * Drawbacks:
+      * Depending on the amount and/or complexity of the codebase, using arrow functions could decrease readability of the code

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?

+    * Just because `render` runs, doesn't mean that the *entire* DOM (or even part of it) is being re-rendered if nothing is changing (i.e., thanks to the **virtual DOM**).